wvella/Home-Assistant/README.md

             },`

 4. The whole entry can be removed.
 Remember to preserve the structure of the JSON file.
-5. Copy the value from `"via_device_id"` and find this id in the `core.entity_registry` file.
+5. Copy the value from `"id"` and find this id in the `core.entity_registry` file.
 There may be multiple entity entries.
 These can also be removed.
 6. Save both files and restart Home Assistant.

+## Creating device groups

+## TUrning off the Garage Alarm Sound